pmb59/diffNGS/README.md

 # diffNGS
-A script to identify differential regions in normalized bigwig datasets of ChIP-seq, ATAC-seq, etc.
+An R script to identify differential regions in normalized bigwig datasets of ChIP-seq, ATAC-seq, etc.

-pm12 [AT] sanger.ac.uk
+Contact: pm12 [AT] sanger.ac.uk